FabiolaRamirez/gallery-ios/README.md

 # Gallery iOS

 A photo gallery iOS application.
-The user can search not only with tag kitten but also with others like dogs, rabbits, and so on.
+The user can search not only images types with tag kitten but also with others like dogs, rabbits, and so on.

 - This app uses Flickr API
 - MVP